Azure/draft-classic/design.md

 you may need to follow to meet the expectations for Prow, but this is a matter of a few minutes of work; not a complete refactoring.

-In this case, you don't even need `prow new`.
+In this case, you don't even need `prow create`.
 You can just create the directory structure and sail onward.

 ## Running Your Code